Jaylen Brown: Family and relationships

 Brown's father, Quenton Marselles Brown, is a former professional boxer who is the 2016 WBU World Champion, the 2015 WBU C.A.M.
 Heavyweight Champion, and a member of the Hawaii State Boxing Commission Board.
 In August 2025, the elder Brown was charged with attempted murder after allegedly stabbing a man multiple times in Las Vegas following a traffic incident.

 Brown's grandfather, Willie Brown, is also a former boxer.
 Brown is the cousin of former professional football cornerback A. J. Bouye.
+Brown is also the cousin of New England Patriots wide receiver A. J. Brown.

 In 2024, Brown was accompanied by WNBA player Kysre Gondrezick during the Celtics' championship parade and later to the ESPY Awards.
 On the latter occasion, Brown described Gondrezick as "my date."

+In September 2026, as an African descent, Brown visited Ile-Ife in Osun State, Nigeria as part of his cultural trip with his team and met with the monarchical head of the Yoruba race “the Ooni of Ife”.
+At the ceremony, he was given the Yoruba “Babatunde”.